Single-Page Application Tutorial [React Case]

 CTO & Co-Founder

 There are various ways how to create your own website.
 One of the most common and popular is called a single-page application, or SPA.
-Therefore, we would like to present a brief single-page application tutorial, discussing what is it, how it works, and how to build an SPA.
+Therefore, we would like to present a brief single-page application tutorial, discussing what it is, how it works, and how to build a single-page application, using React.

 Single-Page Application Explained

 As the name says, this type of web application is based on a single-page model.
 To make it simple, SPA works on demand, adding the needed materials if needed.
-Unlike most other types of websites, SPA is capable to update only specific elements, leaving other UI elements untouched.
+Unlike most other types of websites, SPA is capable of updating only specific elements, leaving other UI elements untouched.

 Finally, it is very customizable, especially, when we talk about the user interface.
-It supports multiple UI operating options and treats these elements as reusable, allowing treating them as templates, which will be later used in numerous variations.
+It supports multiple UI operating options and treats these elements as reusable, offering them as templates, which will be later used in numerous variations.
 No doubt, it simplifies the life of designers a lot.

 Basic Information